Canning Sliced Green Tomatoes for Frying

 - Evenly slice tomatoes into 1/4-inch slices.

-- Once the water has begun boiling, fill jars leaving a 1/2-inch head space.
+- Using boiled water, fill jars and leave a 1/2-inch head space.

-- With a clean towel, wipe jar rim to dry.
+- With a clean dishtowel, wipe jar rims.

 - Add warmed lids and rings to finger tight.